ARCO-Lab/WELLWebsite/README.md

 fix all type errors, eslint, typescript etc. by removing the pass in config CHECK IF MUTLIPLE PEOPLE ON WEBSITE CAN HANDLE
 HOST ON VM (DASHBOARD ON dashboard.well.mcmaster.ca) WP on well.mcmaster.ca

-UNIT TEST EVERYTHING

-Additional:
-email notifications for errors in logs rate limiting api, bugs, caching fixes.
-*CHECK BEST PRACTISES AND SECURITY FOR ALL COMPONENTS* make sure calling api/analysis or whatever on website itself doesnt call and only valid calls to the api are sent

 https://www.youtube.com/watch?v=-yIsQPp31L0&ab_channel=ByteGrad